sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 ### Running your nym client

-Before initalising your Network Requester, you must initalise an instance of the nym-client binary for it to listen to with.
+Before initalising your Network Requester, you must initalise an instance of the `nym-client` binary for it to listen to with ([instructions here](/docs/stable/developers/develop-with-nym/websocket-client)).
 If you want to use a specific gateway, include the `--gateway` flag.
 If not, then just run:

 ```